lemuelwebthree/Rwandr/README.md

 I am solving the problem of lack of widespread adoption in Africa and throughout the world.

-Smart wallets and scaling solutions has innovatively set the stage to onboard the next three billion users by making thwe onboarding and overall user-experience intuitive and seamless.
+Smart wallets and scaling solutions have innovatively set the stage to onboard the next three billion users by making the onboarding and overall user-experience intuitive and seamless.

-My solution to the problem is to increase adoption by making crypto indistinguishable from money and how we already perceive it.
+My added-solution to the problem is to increase adoption by making crypto indistinguishable from money and how we already perceive it.

 Hence why I created Rwandr.
 A real world asset money protocol.